sp-soul/sp-soul.github.io/_posts/2020-12-29-reflecting-on-five-years-at-octopus-energy.md

 ### Beta testing before we joined the market
 ![The contraption we used to encourage people to sign up for our beta program - an iPad on a motorised pole with a fluffy octopus on the screen](/static/img/posts/reflecting-on-five-years-at-octopus-energy/beta-testing.jpg){:loading="lazy"}

-Me and Matt Davies drove this contraption (called a Double) around the other offices on our floor to encourage people to come and join Octopus.
+Matt Davies and I drove this contraption (called a Double) around the other offices on our floor to encourage people to come and join Octopus.
 We only had a handful of customers and had to have a few hundred on supply with us before we were allowed to fully join the market and start providing energy across the country (this is known as “controlled market entry”).
 This particular tactic was perhaps more frightening than encouraging, but we did get a few people signed up this way…

 ### The first Octopus away day
 ![The flyer for Octopus Energy's first ever away day.
 It reads "23 new shareholders, 1,500 customers, an industry that never saw it coming..."](/static/img/posts/reflecting-on-five-years-at-octopus-energy/first-away-day.jpg){:loading="lazy"}

 I love this flyer so much.
 The fact that it sounded so over-the-top reading it just as we’d entered the market and how, on reflection, it was probably still an understatement even then.
 Less than thirty of us, 1,500 customers.
 Bonkers.

 We were based in Hammersmith at this point, before we found our more permanent London home in Soho, but an awful lot of fun was had in that first office (and those surrounding pubs).
-Celebrating 400 customers, entering the market, and getting our first TV out into the world all felt like incredible milestones.
-It felt like Hammersmith was where we forged the initial “energy” of Octopus, and you’d still feel that same energy if you entered any Octopus office which I love.
+Celebrating 400 customers, entering the market, and getting our first TV advert out into the world all felt like incredible milestones.
+It felt like Hammersmith was where we forged the initial “energy” of Octopus, and you’d still feel that same energy if you entered any Octopus office, which I love.

 ### Reaching 10,000 customers
 ![A certificate I received at the Octopus Energy ten thousand custmomer party.
 It reads "Awarded to Ashley Firth for reaching ten thousand customers and actually creating the world's best user experience, even on an iPhone 4"](/static/img/posts/reflecting-on-five-years-at-octopus-energy/ten-thousand-customer-cerificate.jpg){:loading="lazy"}

-This is a certificate I received at our 10,000 customer party (crazy to think that was only just over 4 years ago).
+This is a certificate I received at our 10,000 customer party (crazy to think that was only just over four years ago).
 Everybody got one, and I’m most thankful for the fact that we don’t need to work as much on the iPhone 4 these days…

 ![Greg giving a speech atop the Mayor of Hammersmith's desk](/static/img/posts/reflecting-on-five-years-at-octopus-energy/greg-on-a-desk.jpg){:class="portrait" :loading="lazy"}